SarAmgad/Face-Recognition/README.md

 - **Principal Component Analysis (PCA):** Employed for dimensionality reduction and feature extraction in face recognition.
 - **Qt:** Used to develop the desktop application's graphical user interface.

-## Installation
-To run the Face Recognition application locally, follow these steps:
-1. Clone the repository: `git clone [repository URL]`
-2. Install the required dependencies.
-3. Build and run the application using Qt Creator or the command line.

-## Usage
-1. Launch the application.
-2. Choose an image or video file containing faces, or use the webcam option for live face detection.
-3. Perform face detection and recognition using the provided controls.
-4. Explore additional features and functionalities within the application's interface.

 ## Data Files
 The data files included in the repository are specific to the project team and are used for testing and training the face recognition algorithms.